 - how the agent is paid and whether you will meet certain expenses;

 - what rate of commission will be paid to the agent and whether that will differ from product to product or customer to customer;

 The agreement needs to be carefully drafted to take into account possible legal consequences, such as your responsibility for the agent's actions (see 11).

-In the case of self-employed agents, the agreement also needs to take into account your obligation to notify them of any expected shortfall in their earnings (see 14) and the rules regarding termination of the agency (see 16) and compensation payments (see 17).
+In the case of self-employed agents, the agreement also needs to take into account your obligation to notify them of any expected shortfall in their earnings (see 14) and the rules regarding termination of the agreement (see 16) and compensation payments (see 17).

 There are two major areas of concern: the potential tax implications; and whether the individual has any employment rights.

 One practical step is to require the individual to produce confirmation from HM Revenue & Customs (HMRC) that they are self-employed.
 By itself, however, this is not enough to guarantee they will not be considered an employee of yours.
 It is, for example, possible for an individual to be self-employed for other business activities, but still be your employee.

 An individual is likely to be considered self-employed if they: